KyouyamaKazusa0805/Sudoku/README.txt

-The solution folder contains two projects:
+The solution folder contains those projects:

-* `Sudoku.Bot`
+* `Sudoku.Bilibili.Live`
-* `Sudoku.Bot.Console`
+* `Sudoku.Bilibili.Live.Danmaku`

-Those two projects are used for a social media application called QICQ.
+* `Sudoku.Bilibili.Live.Plugin`

-If you want to compile those two projects, please import the NuGet package 'huajitech.mirai.http.0.14.0.nupkg' in the 'required' folder into those two projects.
+Those projects are used for a web video platform called BiliBili.

 If you don't want to compile them, just delete them.